 This RLTS will need to be renewed by 2010.
 There is currently no legislative or other guidance setting out the process that should be followed for this.
-It is therefore proposed that in 2009 the RLTC undertakes a review of the strategy.
-Amendments to the strategy will then be made to ensure alignment with current legislation and to address current issues, based on latest information and experience to date.
+It is therefore proposed that in 2009 the RLTC commences review of the strategy.
 It is proposed that the 2010 renewal of the policy framework of the RLTS should be a less onerous and expensive process than this one has been and the next major review of the RLTS policy framework would occur in 2013.

-Review of the RLTS will involve assessment of the legislative and policy context, pressures and issues, technical and stakeholder consultation, and a submission process to the RLTC.
+Review of the RLTS will involve assessment of the legislative and policy context, feedback on progress from monitoring results and survey-based pressures and issues, technical and stakeholder consultation, and a submission process to the RLTC.
 Stakeholder consultation includes consultation with and through the RLTC's community and interest group representatives.
 Schedule 2 of LTA 1998 aligns RLTS consultation processes with relevant Local Government Act processes.